-Dr. Levitan was in the first class of EM residents at Bellevue Hospital (1990-1994), and subsequently worked in academic, high-volume, inner-city trauma hospitals in NYC and Philadelphia for 25 years (Bellevue, Lincoln, Penn, Einstein, Jefferson).
+Dr. Levitan was in the first class of Emergency Medicine residents at Bellevue Hospital (1990-1994), and subsequently worked in academic, high-volume, inner-city trauma hospitals in NYC and Philadelphia for 25 years (Bellevue, Lincoln, Penn, Einstein, Jefferson).
 Starting in 2012 he began working in rural, critical care access hospitals.
 He now balances this clinical activity with teaching courses, speaking engagements, and device development.

 The Airway Cam Direct Laryngoscopy Video System

 The Airway Cam imaging system was invented by Dr. Levitan in 1994 when he was an emergency medicine resident at Bellevue Hospital in NYC.
 Recognizing the challenges of skill acquisition and the lack of imaging, he developed a means of displaying direct laryngoscopy as seen by the operator.
 The Airway Cam is a head mounted video camera, optically aligned with the dominant pupil, that is able to image direct laryngoscopy from start to finish; it was patented in 1998.
 He invented a grading system for laryngeal exposure with imaging called the Percentage of Glottic Opening Score (POGO score), which has been used my researchers worldwide.
 The Airway Cam and POGO scoring has been used by Dr. Levitan in numerous research papers on laryngoscopy, including head-elevated laryngoscopy positioning (HELP), bimanual laryngoscopy, and comparisons of cricoid pressure, BURP, and bimanual laryngoscopy.

 Cadaveric Research and Training.

 —Airway Cam Educational Materials